-A complete working system consists of the laser engraving cabinet with its water chiller and vent, all applicable connection cables, and the laser and access keys.
+A complete working system consists of the laser engraving cabinet, its vent, a water tank (not included) with a pump (included), all applicable connection cables, and the laser and access keys.
 The cabinet can use designs provided by the inclosed engraving software by direct or internet connection with your computer; it can also engrave designs loaded directly from a flash drive.
 Users can configure other additional accessories (such as an industrial water chiller, fume extractor, or rotary axis) to suit their needs.